BlackCetha/SteamAuthOOP/README.md

 #Planned features
 * [ ] Streamline code
 * [ ] Rewrite HTTP-query sections to be more efficient
+* [ ] Rewrite Syntax_Error's Code
 * [ ] Add option to skip API-query if you just need the SteamID

 #Legal stuff
-Since SteamAuthOOP uses the Steam Web-API you need to put the text "Powered by Steam" with a link to http://steampowered.com somewhere into your page.
+Since SteamAuthOOP is using the Steam Web-API you need to put the text "Powered by Steam" with a link to http://steampowered.com somewhere onto your page.

 The marked code is taken from Syntax_Error's "Ultra Simple Steam-Login" Class found here: http://forums.steampowered.com/forums/showthread.php?t=1430511